Stop turning everything into arrays (and do less work instead)

 filtercreates a new arraymapcreates another arrayslicecreates yet another array

 Even if you only need 10 items, you might’ve processed thousands.
-That mismatch between what you describe and what actually runs is where iterator helpers pay off.
+That mismatch is the whole problem.
+And it’s where iterator helpers pay off.

 So, what are iterator helpers?